CurvingCrayon/RESA_Telemetry_Server/README.md

 npm start // Starts the development back-end npm run dev // Starts the development frontend
 ```
+When the last command is run a browser window will open which directs to localhost:3000
 Any changes made to the front end will automatically be changed in the browser window that's opened.
 Changes made to the back end will require manual restart